 Accessorising has worked in a similar fashion here, showing you how different shades of green (here, a pastel pistachio runs throughout) are complemented by different wood finishes.
 The neutrality of the medium dark-stained wood and the coal coloured accents make the light green a calming element of the bedroom.

-Wood furniture doesn’t just have to have a natural stain to look gorgeous with green: painted wood furniture gives a crisp edge to any room, and here green adds texture to a space.
+Wood furniture doesn’t just have to have a natural stain to look gorgeous with green: painted furniture gives a crisp edge to any room, and here green adds texture to a space.
 Pair similar shades of green with artwork to create consistency, or add deep blues to create a colour scheme which emulates the richness of nature.

 Paint It Green